rjbultitude/theconditionalorchestra/README.md

 Consider using `uvIndex` as data point

-Create icons for night time
+Create styles (and icons) for night time - not sure how reliable the icon names are

 Only output chordType if using inversions